junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 In mild types of epilepsy the person may suddenly ‘blank out’ a moment, make strange movements, or behave oddly.
 Epilepsy is more common in some families (inherited).

-Or it may come from brain damage at birth, high fever in infancy, or tapeworm cysts in the brain (p.
-143).
+Or it may come from brain damage at birth, high fever in infancy, or tapeworm cysts in the brain ([page 143](#page-143)).
 Epilepsy is not an infection and cannot be ‘caught’.
 It is often a life-long problem.
 However, babies sometimes get over it.

 **Medicines to prevent epileptic seizures:**

 Note: These do not ‘cure’ epilepsy; they help prevent seizures.
 Often the medicine must be taken for life.

 ♦ Phenobarbital often controls epilepsy.
-It costs little (see p.
-389).
+It costs little (see [page 389](#page-389)).

 ♦ Phenytoin may work when phenobarbital does not.
-Use the lowest possible dose that prevents seizures (see p.
-389).
+Use the lowest possible dose that prevents seizures (see [page 389](#page-389)).

 **When a person is having a seizure:**